-Citi, which rated Dunelm a medium-risk hold, observed: “Organic superstore growth, supply chain initiatives and the development of its online offer should offer attractive growth prospects.”
+Citi analyst James Targett said: “Organic superstore growth, supply chain initiatives and the development of its online offer should offer substantial growth prospects for the group.”